scale-lab/BeAR-app/README.md

-# ARBenchApp
-Android application for AR benchmarking using MTL models.
+# See java_benchmark for most recent commits